Best Twin Size Mattress: Reviews and Buyer’s Guide

-Amerisleep offers three hybrid mattresses in total, the AS2 Hybrid, AS3 Hybrid, and AS5 Hybrid, but we suggest the AS3 Hybrid because it’s medium in firmness and highly versatile.
+Amerisleep offers two hybrid mattresses in total, the AS3 Hybrid and AS5 Hybrid, but we suggest the AS3 Hybrid because it’s medium in firmness and highly versatile.

 Like the AS3, the AS3 Hybrid contains three inches of sleep-enhancing Bio-Pur® to contour to your body, alleviating pain and offering cushioning comfort.
 What makes these beds different, though, are the next layers.

 In the AS3 Hybrid there is no Affinity layer with HIVE.
 Instead, Amerisleep includes an 8-inch pocketed coil system designed to offer zoned support.
 These coils act like HIVE® to offer extra support for your midsection and enhanced pressure relief below the shoulders and hips.